victor0x16/hello-world/README.md

 # Hello, Github commnunity!

 ## :heart: JavaScript is a great language.
-You know that :smille:
+You know that :smile:

 ```JavaScript
 var message = "Hello, World!";